connext/monorepo/README.md

 Here `yarn`: Install deps, create symlinks, hoist packages. & `yarn build:all`: Build all packages.

-To run RabbitMQ with the management plugin using Docker, open a new terminal window and run the following command:
+To run RabbitMQ with the management plugin using Docker, run the following command:

 `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.10-management`

 This command will download the latest RabbitMQ image with the management plugin and start a container with the name rabbitmq.

-To run Redis, open a new terminal window and execute the following command:
+To run Redis, execute the following command:

 `docker run -it --rm --name redis -p 6379:6379 redis`